It is said that the winter of 1867-1868 was a uniformly cold one, though a late season snowstorm wreaked havoc on the eastern part of the country.

 The visit of the great man was in an account given by local historic Virgil Stanfield in the 1970s in the pages of the Mansfield News Journal.

 Emerson’s apparent stop in Mansfield would have been completely unnoticed by history except for that signature which a Mansfield book dealer ran across in the 1950s.

 The Wiler House was a favorite and certainly “up to snuff.”
-After all, millionaire John D. Rockefeller was spent the night within its walls.
+After all, millionaire John D. Rockefeller once spent the night within its walls.